Skip to main content

 You have a Jira ticket.
 You need its contents.
 Your options are, frankly, terrible.

-1. Manual Labor: You can copy-paste the description, manually save every image and attachment one-by-one, and try to piece it all together.
+1. Manual Labor: Copy-paste the description, manually save every image and attachment one-by-one, and try to piece it all together.
 This is soul-destroying, error-prone, and takes forever.
-You'll miss a file, a comment, or your will to live.

-2. The "Official" API: You can use the Jira REST API.
-First, you'll need to generate an API token.
-Then, you'll make a request to the /rest/api/3/issue/{issueKey} endpoint.
-The JSON response you get back is a 5000-line monstrosity containing every field imaginable, except perhaps the one you actually want in a clean format.
+2. The "Official" API: Generate an API token, make a request to /rest/api/3/issue/{issueKey}, get back a 5000-line JSON monstrosity.
 The description is a blob of proprietary Jira Document Format HTML.
-Attachments are a list of metadata, requiring separate authenticated API calls to download each one.
-It's a project in itself.
+Attachments are metadata requiring separate authenticated API calls to download each one.
+It is a project in itself.

 3. The SaaS Grift: Pay a monthly fee for a service that does the above for you.
-Your private ticket data gets processed on their servers, and you get a webhook or a CSV.
-It's a tax on not wanting to deal with the API's complexity.
+Your private ticket data gets processed on their servers.

 I don't want to authenticate, I don't want to parse a novel of JSON, and I certainly don't want to pay someone else to fetch for me.
 I'm already logged into Jira in my browser.
 The data is right there on the page.
 Why can't I just take it?